White, James Butler Jr (Captain)

 Parents: James Butler White & Katherine McFarlane (nee Lefon) White

-Spouse: Husband of Eleanor Mary (nee Gooderham) White
+Spouse: Eleanor Mary (nee Gooderham) White

 Home: Toronto, Ontario